 If you’re lighting a specific section, you can stand in front of the car as long as you’re not covering what you want to shoot.

-I always like to check my work on a larger screen, like an iPad, in case something is out of focus, and I always take multiple shots to ensure that at least one is good.
-But it’s important to check your previews sometimes to make sure everything is ok, because if you shoot 6 shots and never look, and use the same setting for each, then you’ll end up with 6 bad shots.
+I always like to check my work on a larger screen in case something is out of focus.
+And I always take multiple shots to ensure that at least one is good.
+But it’s important to check your previews sometimes to make sure everything is ok.
+If you shoot 6 shots and never look, and use the same setting for each, then you’ll end up with 6 bad shots.

-A good example is this F80 wheel – I took 7 shots, and all were blurry, Only with much retouching was the end result usable.
+A good example is this F80 wheel.
+I took 7 shots, and all were blurry.
+Only with much retouching was the end result usable.
 If your shot is soft and you’re having a hard time focusing, aim your camera at something else, focus, then come back to your object and focus again.
-Also make sure you have enough light so the camera can pick up and focus on what you want it to.
+Also make sure you have enough light so the camera can pick up on what you want it to.